 K-19: The Widowmaker (2002)

-Cold War drama K-19: The Widowmaker tells the incredible true story of Russia’s first nuclear submarine as it malfunctions and quickly descends into nuclear meltdown during her maiden voyage.
+Cold War drama K-19: The Widowmaker (2002) tells the true story of Russia’s first nuclear submarine as she malfunctions and quickly descends into nuclear meltdown during her maiden voyage.
 Starring Harrison Ford and Liam Neeson, the film provides a glimpse at the near-nuclear disaster that almost became reality in 1961 – think Chernobyl, but inside a submarine.

 K-19: The Widowmaker received great reviews from American audiences, but the surviving crew members from the real accident wrote several letters to Ford and the film’s director, complaining that many of the details depicted were false.